 It is very important to prune.
 Pinching out young shoots can encourage growth and help the Olive tree to remain strong and healthy.
 In the late Spring and early Summer, make sure that branches are thinned out to allow light into the center of the Olive tree, enough so a bird can fly through.

 4) Give it some sunshine

 Olive Trees love sunlight.
 The more you can give them, the better!
-This will not only keep your tree healthy, this will also keep the foliage dry, which will help prevent mildews and fungus building up.
+This will not only keep your tree healthy, but this will also keep the foliage dry, which will help prevent mildews and fungus build up.